viggggnesh/Python-using-tkinter/README.md

-# InventoryMgmnt
+# Inventory Management Application

 ### PYTHON 3.X IS REQUIRED TO RUN THIS PROGRAM ###
 ### .db FILE CAN BE OPENED EXTERNALLY USING SQLITE3 DATABASE SOFTWARE ###

-A Python GUI project using tkinter module.
+A Python GUI project using the `tkinter` module.

-Its my first project so not very thorough with the finer details.
+It's my first project, so not very thorough with the finer details.
 It's fairly beginner stuff.
-Working on linking this with SQLite3 Databse for Python All data will be stored to log.txt
-Open.txt was just a file created for testing

-UPDATE:
-SQLite3 has been configured for this application.
-Text files no longer required.
-Search works properly.
+Working as a local database.

+Data is stored in a `.db` file and stored data can be searched to across fields.